sasikiran20/sasikiran20/README.md

 <h3 align="center">A passionate full stack developer from India</h3>
 <br>
 # 💫 About Me:
-- 🔭 I’m currently working on **AWS Serverless Projects**<br>
+- 🔭 I’m currently working on **AWS Serverless Projects**
-- 🌱 I’m currently learning **Java Full Stack Development With MicroServices**<br>
+- 🌱 I’m currently learning **Java Full Stack Development With MicroServices**
-- 👯 I’m looking to collaborate on **AWS Projects**<br>
+- 👯 I’m looking to collaborate on **AWS Projects**
-- 🤝 I’m looking for help with **AI & ML**<br>
+- 🤝 I’m looking for help with **AI & ML**
-- 👨‍💻 All of my projects are available at https://github.com/sasikiran20<br>
+- 👨‍💻 All of my projects are available at https://github.com/sasikiran20
-- 💬 Ask me about **React.js, Django & AWS**<br>
+- 💬 Ask me about **React.js, Django & AWS**
-- 📫 How to reach me nskiran0369@gmail.com <br>
+- 📫 How to reach me nskiran0369@gmail.com
 - ⚡ Fun fact Kudremukh is a popular destination for trekking enthusiasts.
-The trek to the peak is challenging and takes around 6-7 hours to complete, but the views from the top are worth the effort.<br>
+The trek to the peak is challenging and takes around 6-7 hours to complete, but the views from the top are worth the effort.

 ## 🌐 Socials: